NovaStrikeexe/TESRCALC/README.md

 The load test is carried out using the K6 framework The test itself is located in the K6 directory and to run it, you must use the command:

 ```
-k6 run K6_Https_Test.js
+k6 run K6_POST_Test.js
 ```
-Unit tests are located in the TestNetCalc.Tests directory to run them you need to use xunit.runner.visualstudio as well as a extention for your IDE for Xunit tests
+Unit tests are located in the TestNetCalcWebApi.Tests directory to run them you need to use xunit.runner.visualstudio as well as a extention for your IDE for Xunit tests

 For exemple for vscode .NET Core Test Explorer